T

 Destination-specific money tips

-• While cards are widely accepted, always carry some cash for smaller shops, market stalls, and public transport ticket machines.
+• While cards are common, always carry some cash for smaller shops, markets (like Viktualmarkt), and some beer gardens.

-• Museum entry fees can add up; consider a CityTourCard for discounts on transport and attractions if you plan to visit several.
+• Museum entry fees can add up quickly; consider a CityTourCard for discounts if you plan on visiting multiple paid attractions.